Learning

 Snack delivery services provide spaces with fully customizable snack selections without any equipment or installation needed.
 They can seem a little more “homey” or personalized, and can be great for meetings, events, or communal areas.

 Snack delivery services are great for offices, co-working spaces, or buildings with lower traffic or a team that prefers a curated snack station.
-Property managers can determine what to include in a pantry based on their patrons’ preferences and even the time of year.
+Office managers can determine what to include in a pantry based on their patrons’ preferences and even the time of year.
 It’s easy to switch up inventory and change things regularly.

 Just keep in mind the following: